-Each State Party is required to take all necessary measures to implement Treaty's the provisions (Art.
+Each State Party is required to take all necessary measures to implement the Treaty's provisions (Art.
 5).
-This includes the adoption of legal, administrative and other measures, including imposition of penal sanctions, to prevent and suppress any violations committed persons, or on territory, under its jurisdiction or control (Art.
+This includes the adoption of legal, administrative and other measures, including the imposition of penal sanctions, to prevent and suppress any violations committed persons, or on territory, under its jurisdiction or control (Art.
 5.2).
-To this end, depending on the State's domestic law and procedure, specific domestic legislation may need to be adopted and the regulations governing the armed forces amended.
+To this end, depending on the domestic law and State's procedure, specific domestic legislation may need to be adopted and the regulations governing the armed forces amended.